 Why is the 5R rule so important and who is using it?

-If mistakes are made in the administration of drugs, whether it affects dosage, allocation, intake or administration, the consequences can be serious.
+If mistakes are made in the administration of medication, whether it affects dosage, allocation, intake or administration, the consequences can be serious.
 According to a study published in 2018 by the German health magazine "Bundesgesundheitsblatt", 8 to 15 percent of all patients in hospitals in Switzerland were affected by receiving the wrong medication.
 Especially in hospitals, it is therefore essential to ensure that the medication administration process is absolutely correct.

 The five rights of medication provide a decisive orientation and include several groups of people who are involved in the process of medication management.
 Starting with the attending physicians who prescribe medication over hospital pharmacists to the nursing staff, that hands over the medication.